 Education: the doctorate degree level involves 3.3 to 4 years of graduate school covering the basic sciences and clinical education/experience with a primary focus on evaluation and diagnosis of the neuromusculoskeletal system with lesser coursework in other body systems.
 There is no residency or post-graduate training to my knowledge.

-As with all things in life there lies a spectrum, and among practitioners this spectrum expands to skill, bedside manner, philosophy, area of expertise, etc. and a poor experience with one should not characterize an entire profession, hence my reference to great, average, and no-so-great practitioners in each category.
+As with all things in life there lies a spectrum, and among practitioners this spectrum expands to skill, bedside manner, philosophy, area of expertise, etc. and a poor experience with one practitioner should not characterize an entire profession, hence my reference to great, average, and no-so-great practitioners in each category.
 All of these professions have a valuable place in healthcare.
 I also think it’s important to point out again that less than 10% (!) of MDs choose primary care.
 There is a glaring lack of interest (and, more importantly, lack of money) in serving primary care needs, yet this is where people need the most support and the level at which we can correct downward health trends before they become issues.
 This is the value and importance of naturopathic medicine in healthcare.

 For a less colorful summation of these programs you can read the INM’s post on the same topic.
 Resources used for my information include: jaoa.org, palmer.edu, ifm.org, osteopathic.org, aacom.org, aafp.org